 Fish Curry, is a very popular dish of Goa prepared with marinating fish and cooking it with several spices and tamarind puree.
 A taste you will definitely relish.

-Gujarat have extensive coastline with a lot of seafood available but most of Gujaratis are vegetarian due to the influence of Jainism.
+Gujarat has an extensive coastline with a lot of seafood available but most of Gujaratis are vegetarian due to the influence of Jainism.

 The most popular Gujarati food is spongy dhoklas which are loved as snacks all over India.
 Dhokla is made of chickpea flour (besan) which is steamed and is eaten with chutney or sauce.